-The following is an organizational chart of the Company and certain of its subsidiaries as at March 18, 2022, showing each entity's jurisdiction of incorporation, continuation or formation, as applicable, and the Company's ownership interest therein.
-Unless the context requires otherwise, references to the Company include its subsidiary entities set forth below.
+The following is an organizational chart of the Company and certain of its subsidiaries as at March 16, 2023, showing each entity's jurisdiction of incorporation, continuation or formation, as applicable, and the Company's ownership interest therein.
+Unless the context requires otherwise, references to the Company include its subsidiary entities set forth below, other than CWS International, LLC ("CWS International").
+See "Discontinued Operations" for additional information on CWS International.